Climate Rush

 Climate Rush is a UK organisation that campaigns on various environmental issues related to climate change.
 Their website states that, "We are a diverse group of women and men who are determined to raise awareness of the biggest threat facing humanity today - that of Climate Change".
 The organisation was founded in October 2008 by a group of eleven women, including Tamsin Omond.
 They have organised various protests using direct action to highlight their cause.
 They model their actions on those of the suffragettes who campaigned a century ago to gain women the right to vote.
 Members of the Women's Institute have campaigned alongside members of the organisation.

 Protests

 The Climate Rush, 13 October 2008

 On 13 October 2008 Climate Rush held a rally in Parliament Square to celebrate the anniversary of the Suffragette Rush on Parliament.
 Protesters wanted Parliament to take action on climate change.
-Three days later Ed Miliband, Secretary for Energy and Climate Change, reformed climate policy pledging in the Climate Change Bill to cut UK emissions by 80 percent by 2050.
+Three days later Ed Miliband, Secretary for Energy and Climate Change, reformed climate policy pledging in the Climate Change Bill to cut UK emissions by 80 per cent by 2050.